Abhishek-Iyer1/marine-search-and-rescue/README.md

 # marine-search-and-rescue

-Performing Object Detection and Multi Object Tracking for marine search and rescue purposes using Faster RCNN and Deep SORT
+Performing Object Detection and Multi Object Tracking (Upcoming) for marine search and rescue purposes using Faster RCNN and Deep SORT (To be implemented)

 ## Dataset Links